flyingrobots/draft-punks/Instructions.md

 ---

 ## Troubleshooting

 - **No worksheets appear.** Confirm the seed workflow ran on your PR and that GitHub Actions has access to CodeRabbit’s comment API.
 - **Pre-push hook never runs.** Verify the hook file is executable and located at `.git/hooks/pre-push` (or configured in your hook manager).
 - **Script crashes locally.** Ensure Python 3.9+ is on your PATH and that files use ASCII quotes (see `README` fix history!).
 - **Apply workflow posts duplicates.** Make sure you commit updated worksheets only once; avoid rewriting history without rerunning the seed workflow.

----

-## Lore Corner (Optional)
-In the original README, Kapellmeister P.R.
-PhiedBach and CodeRabbit (BunBun) welcome you to the LED Bike Shed Dungeon: bicycles on hooks, modular synths, and anime scrolls set the mood.
-Keep the lore if it delights your team; park it in a separate section (like this one) so newcomers can skip straight to setup while veterans savor the mythology.

----

-## Next Steps
-- Align the README and README-2.md content once you settle on the voice.
-- Publish a release tag when workflows change so adopters can lock to a specific version.
-- Consider adding automated tests for the pre-push hook and apply script to catch regressions early.

-"One More Merge… It’s Never Over.
-Harder.
-Better.
-Faster.
-Structured."